-The Adidas Originals Hamburg silhouette has returned this year in one of the most hotly anticipated re-releases in men’s fashion for years.
-The original shoe was released back in 1982 as part of the iconic “City Series” and it became a symbol of that decade as it grew in popularity and became famous for association to football casuals and mods in the process.
+The adidas Originals Hamburg silhouette has returned this year in one of the most hotly anticipated re-releases in men’s fashion for years.
+The original shoe was released back in 1982 as part of the iconic “City Series” and it became a symbol of that decade as it grew in popularity and became famous for an association with football casuals and mods in the process.

 Below: which of the 3 new colours would you opt for?